rocky-linux/wiki.rockylinux.org/docs/team/release_engineering/rpm/local_module_builds.md

 completion.
 You'll notice that some fields are either empty or missing from above or even from the git repo's source that we pulled from initially.

-The final "repo" of modules is eventually made with a designation like:
+The final "repo" of modules (per arch) is eventually made with a designation
+like:

 ```
 module-NAME-STREAM-VERSION-CONTEXT